RosaleeKnight/study-notes/cybersecurity-terminology.md

 Whaling: Specific form of phishing that's targeted at high profile business executives and managers.

-Whitehat: Hackers that preform penetration testing, test in place security systems and perform vulnerability assessments for companies.

 Worm: A malware computer program that replicates itself to spread to other computers.